-REMEMBERING THE SURVIVING CHILDREN FROM THE MOUNTAIN MEADOWS MASSACRE 150 YEARS AGO THIS MONTH by Rocky Hulse – September 2009
+REMEMBERING THE SURVIVING CHILDREN FROM THE MOUNTAIN MEADOWS MASSACRE 150 YEARS AGO THIS MONTH by Rocky Hulse, September 2009

-Those who have followed Helen and my ministry since we began in January of 2002, know that we have been very faithful at reporting on the atrocity of the massacre at Mountain Meadows on America’s First 911, September 11, 1857.
-This initial act of terrorism, by Americans, against Americans, stands in a class all its own in sheer brutality, deceitfulness, and human depravity.
+Those who have followed Helen and my ministry since we began in January of 2002 know that we have been very faithful at reporting on the atrocity of the massacre at Mountain Meadows on America’s First 911, September 11, 1857.
+This initial act of terrorism by Americans, against Americans, stands in a class all its own in sheer brutality, deceitfulness, and human depravity.

-Two years ago, September 11, 2007, Helen and I had the privilege attending the ceremony commemorating the 150th year since the dastardly massacre occurred on September 11, 1857.
-This was just prior to my book, ‘When Salt Lake City Calls,’ was published, November 2007, in which I dedicated Chapter 9, to this horrific event.
+Two years ago, September 11, 2007, Helen and I had the privilege of attending the ceremony commemorating the 150th year since the dastardly massacre occurred on September 11, 1857.
+This was just prior to when my book, When Salt Lake City Calls, was published, November 2007, in which I dedicated Chapter 9 to this horrific event.

 Helen and I will again have the privilege of joining the descendants of this tragic event as we will attend the 150th year remembrance of the return of the surviving children of this slaughter.
-The 150th commemoration will begin on September the 18th at the Yell Lodge, Carrollton, Arkansas, where the surviving children spent their first night upon being returned to the family members who had seen the wagon train off in April of 1857.
+The 150th commemoration will begin on September 18th at the Yell Lodge, Carrollton, Arkansas, where the surviving children spent their first night upon being returned to the family members who had seen the wagon train off in April of 1857.

 MOUNTAIN MEADOWS MASSACRE – A REVIEW

 (1) News had come that a popular Mormon Apostle, Parley P. Pratt, had been murdered “as he attempted to escape from one Hector McLean, the angry husband of a woman he had taken as his tenth wife.
 But to overheated emotions in Utah, the apostle was killed for his religious beliefs.
-Like Joseph and Hyrum Smith, he was a martyr whose blood cried for vengeance.”
-(Forgotten Kingdom, page 146.)
+Like Joseph and Hyrum Smith, he was a martyr whose blood cried for vengeance” (Forgotten Kingdom, page 146).
 The wagon train members’ only crime was having come from the state of Arkansas, yet totally untrue rumors circulated among the Mormons that members of the train had been involved in Apostle Pratt’s murder as well as having been in the mob which killed Joseph and Hyrum Smith.

 (2) Utah was in a state of rebellion.
-Leaving Illinois to get away from the laws of the United States, when the Mormons arrived in Utah it was a Mexican territory.
+Leaving Illinois to get away from the laws of the United States, when the Mormons arrived in Utah, it was a Mexican territory.
 With the United States the victor in the War with Mexico, Utah became a Territory of the United States; the Mormons were once again under U.S. law.
 Brigham Young ran Utah as a theocratic state and refused to be governed under U.S. law.
-Then President James Buchanan, dispatched Colonel Johnson of the Second U.S. Cavalry to bring Utah back into control.
-This news arrived in Salt Lake City, just one week prior to the train’s arrival.
+Then-President James Buchanan dispatched Colonel Johnson of the Second U.S. Cavalry to bring Utah back into control.
+This news arrived in Salt Lake City just one week prior to the train’s arrival.

-On Sunday the 6th of September, the day before the first attack, a council was held in Parowan to discuss the fate of the wagon train.
+On Sunday, the 6th of September, the day before the first attack, a council was held in Parowan to discuss the fate of the wagon train.
 The Mormon historian B. H. Roberts admits that such a meeting was held: “It was customary for the local leading men at Cedar and from the smaller settlements in its vicinity to gather in a council meeting after the close of the regular Sunday services of the church, to consider the questions of local community interest.
 At such a meeting on the 6th of September the question concerning the conduct of, and what ought to be done with, the Arkansas emigrants was brought up and debated.
 Some in the council were in favor of destroying them, and others were not.”
-(Comprehensive History of the Church, vol. 4, page 149.)
+(Comprehensive History of the Church, vol. 4, page 149)

 These seventeen children were spared because of a unique Mormon Doctrine known as “Innocent Blood.”
 Any child under the age of eight is “Innocent.”
-In Mormon Doctrine, the killing of “Innocent Blood” allows no forgiveness in this world, or the world to come.
-This is why these seventeen children were spared; this is the ON LY reason these children were spared!
+In Mormon Doctrine, the killing of “Innocent Blood” allows no forgiveness in this world or the world to come.
+This is why these seventeen children were spared; this is the ONLY reason these children were spared!

-When word eventually leaked out about surviving children, the Mormons claimed that the Indians had taken them, and held them.
+When word eventually leaked out about surviving children, the Mormons claimed that the Indians had taken them and held them.
 This was blatantly false.
 The children themselves, when recovered, unilaterally reported that they were never in the custody of the Indians.

 OH, YOU MEAN THOSE CHILDREN!

 Rumors circulated throughout the West concerning the wagon train massacred in Utah by the Mormons.
-When the Fancher-Baker wagon train was long past due to its destination, Tulare County, California, the expecting family members contacted the U.S. Government, who dispatched the U.S. Army in California, and Government agents in Utah to investigate.
+When the Fancher-Baker wagon train was long past due to its destination, Tulare County, California, the expecting family members contacted the U.S. Government, who dispatched the U.S. Army in California, and Government agents in Utah, to investigate.

 “Lynch found Forney at Beaver City, deserted by Hatch and his Mormon guides.
 The agent was ‘without a man, … guarding his mules and wagons.’
 Forney’s guides had warned that if he went south, the people would ‘make a eunuch of him.’
 Lynch cheerfully placed his party at the agent’s command, though he was suspicious that Forney had employed ‘the very confederates of these monsters, who had so wantonly murdered unoffending emigrants, to ferret out the guilty parties.’
 At Parowan, the people showed great hostility and would not communicate with the gentiles.
-Risking their own lives, Lynch and two companions drove Forney’s teams to Mountain Meadows ….
-Lynch left a vivid a record of what he saw: ‘Human skeletons, disjointed bones, ghastly skulls and the hair of women were scattered in frightening profusion over a distance of two miles.’ … After visiting the meadows, Forney and Lynch found Jacob Hamblin (the Mormon man on whose land Mountain Meadows was located) at Santa Clara.
+Risking their own lives, Lynch and two companions drove Forney’s teams to Mountain Meadows … Lynch left a vivid a record of what he saw: ‘Human skeletons, disjointed bones, ghastly skulls and the hair of women were scattered in frightening profusion over a distance of two miles.’ … After visiting the meadows, Forney and Lynch found Jacob Hamblin (the Mormon man on whose land Mountain Meadows was located) at Santa Clara.
 Lynch recalled that Hamblin ‘repeated the story of the children being held captive by the Indians.’
 Angered at the deception, the federal officers pointed their pistols and rifles at Hamblin’s head and said, ‘Produce them or we will kill you.’
 Hamblin quickly delivered the orphans.”
-(Blood of the Prophets, pp. 219)
+(Blood of the Prophets, p.
+219)